 What is VPC Peering?

 There’s a good probability that you’ve heard about VPC peering if you build and manage apps on public clouds like GCP or AWS.
-This article explains what VPC peering is, how it works, and how Kentik’s network observability platform may be used to reduce the complicated problems that may arise when using VPC peering.
+This article explains what VPC peering is, how it works, and how Kentik’s network intelligence platform may be used to reduce the complicated problems that may arise when using VPC peering.

 VPC peering is a technique for securely connecting two or more virtual private clouds, or VPCs.
 According to Amazon, a VPC peering connection is “a networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.”
 Once connected by a VPC peering connection, instances in either VPC can communicate with each other just as if they were on the same network.